 Looking to dive North Star?
 Find the best vacation rates on Funjet Vacations here.

-Dive Site ForecastDiving conditions are expected to be good.
-The forecasted water temperature is 81℉ with slight wave action out of the north and winds at 8 MPH from the south southeast.
+Dive Site ForecastDiving conditions are expected to be not the best, but worth considering.
+The forecasted water temperature is 84℉ with moderate wave action out of the north and winds at 24 MPH from the east northeast.